binghuang2018/aqml/README.md

 # Todo's
 - Remove the dependency on `ase` and `oechem`
-- force prediction using SLATM
+- Force prediction using SLATM
+   - geometry optimization
-   * geometry optimization, molecular dynamics
+   - molecular dynamics

 # Installation